JULY 5TH - 9TH

 The conference hosts are Andrew Cox (former CEI President/Chairman of CEI Ireland) and Laura Kelly (Senior Alumni Secretary/CEI Ireland Secretary).

 A pre-conference to give a taster of what to expect at CEI 2021 will take place in March.
-Registration for the conference will open in February.
+Registration for the conference is now open and will close June 1st.
 So start getting together your delegation of interested students and begin thinking about your project.
 A delegation consists of high school students (aged 12-18) accompanied by a teacher or youth leader.
 Each delegation will present a project at the conference based on the conference theme.

 To get more updates and information about the conference check out the alumni social media.
 Links can be found at the top of the page, just click on the icon for your preferred social media platform.